This post may contain affiliate links. Please read my disclosure and privacy policy.

 we are sympatico, Cynthia, right down to the Midsomer Murders 🙂

-Do I really need to add the honey?
+Do I really need to add the maple?
 I’m not that fond of sweets and would just as soon leave it out, unless doing so ruins the texture or recipe outcome generally.
 I’m so glad I searched for this.
 Walker ‘ s brand is priced in Tucson like it’s made out of gold!
 I’d rather try to make my own, thank you.
 I eagerly await a reply.

 HI Mary,